Janiculum

 The Janiculum Hill seen from NE.
 At lower left, the church of San Pietro in Montorio.
 At lower center, the Academia de España in Rome.
 At middle right, the Acqua Paola.
 At top center, the roof of the American Academy in Rome.

-The Janiculum (/dʒəˈnɪkjʊləm/; Gianicolo /it/), occasionally known as the Janiculan Hill, is a hill in western Rome, Italy.
-Although it is the second-tallest hill (the tallest being Monte Mario) in the contemporary city of Rome, the Janiculum does not figure among the proverbial Seven Hills of Rome, being west of the Tiber and outside the boundaries of the ancient city.
+The Janiculum (/dʒəˈnɪkjʊləm/ jə-NIK-yuu-ləm; Gianicolo /it/), occasionally known as the Janiculan Hill, is a hill in western Rome, Italy.
+Although it is the second-tallest hill (the tallest being Monte Mario) in the contemporary city of Rome, the Janiculum is not considered among the proverbial Seven Hills of Rome, as it is west of the Tiber river and outside the boundaries of the ancient city.

 Sights

-The Janiculum is one of the best locations in Rome for a scenic view of central Rome with its domes and bell towers.
-Other sights on the Janiculum include the church of San Pietro in Montorio, on what was formerly thought to be the site of St Peter's crucifixion; a small shrine known as the Tempietto, designed by Donato Bramante, marks the supposed site of Peter's death.
+The Janiculum is one of the best locations for a scenic view of central Rome with its domes and bell towers.
+Other sights on the Janiculum include the church of San Pietro in Montorio, on what was formerly thought to be the site of St Peter's crucifixion.
+A small shrine known as the Tempietto, designed by Donato Bramante, marks the supposed site of Peter's death.
 The Janiculum also houses a Baroque fountain built by Pope Paul V in the late 17th century, the Fontana dell'Acqua Paola, and several foreign research institutions, including the American and Spanish Academies in Rome.
 The Hill is also the location of The American University of Rome, Pontifical Urban University, and Pontifical North American College, as well as the Orto Botanico dell'Università di Roma "La Sapienza" and the Palazzo Montorio, residence of the Ambassadors of Spain.

 The Villa Lante al Gianicolo by Giulio Romano (1520–21) is an important early building by the Mannerist master, also with magnificent views.

 History

 Ancient history and mythology

-The Janiculum was a center for the cult of the god Janus: its position overlooking the city made it a good place for augurs to observe the auspices.
+The Janiculum was a center for the cult of the god Janus.
+Its position overlooking the city made it a good place for augurs to observe the auspices.

 In Roman mythology, Janiculum is the name of an ancient town founded by the god Janus (the two-faced god of beginnings).
 In Book VIII of the Aeneid by Virgil (Publius Vergilius Maro), King Evander shows Aeneas (the Trojan hero of this epic poem) the ruins of Saturnia and Janiculum on the Capitoline Hill near the Arcadian city of Pallanteum (the future site of Rome) (see line 54, Bk.
 8).
 Virgil uses these ruins to stress the significance of the Capitoline Hill as the religious center of Rome.

 According to Livy, the Janiculum was incorporated into ancient Rome during the time of king Ancus Marcius to prevent an enemy from occupying it.
 It was fortified by a wall, and a bridge was built across the Tiber to join it to the rest of the city.

 During the war between Rome and Clusium in 508 BC, it is said that the forces of Lars Porsena occupied the Janiculum and laid siege to Rome.